gravitational/teleport/rfd/0096-helm-chart-revamp.md

 The chart would deploy two StatefulSets (instead of the previous deployment): one for the proxies and one for the auths.

-- the `teleport-proxy` StatefulSet: Those pods are stateless by default and can be upscaled even in standalone mode.
-They are deployed using a StatefulSet because if the user changes the default `sessionRecordingMode` to `proxy` or `proxy-sync`, we need to be able to mount a volume on each pod.
+- the `teleport-proxy` Deployment: Those pods are stateless by default and can be upscaled even in standalone mode.
+Deploying those nodes using a Deployment means we cannot mount peristent storage on them.
+As Teleport does not support graveful shutdown with record shipping, users might loose active sessions recordings during a rollout if using the `proxy` mode.
 Teleport nodes are relying on `kube` ProvisionTokens to join the auth nodes on startup ([see RFD-0094](https://github.com/gravitational/teleport/blob/rfd/0096-helm-chart-revamp/rfd/0096-helm-chart-revamp.md)).
 - the `teleport-auth` StatefulSet: Those pods are stateful by default as they